EvgenyDyshlyuk/Deep_Learning_Face_Detection_Embeddings_Clustering/README.md

 (This is a personal ML project for Face Recognition from home archive photos)

 ### About
-- Here is a very nice review of the current (2020.08) state of Deep Learning in face recognition: "Deep Face Recognition: A Survey" (2020 original article: https://arxiv.org/abs/1804.06655).
 - In this notebook we use pretrained MTCNN (multi-task convolutional neural network) (2016 original article https://arxiv.org/ftp/arxiv/papers/1604/1604.02878.pdf) to detect faces on photos and find landmarks (eyes, nose, mouth) on faces.
 - Pretrained FaceNet NN (2015 original article: https://arxiv.org/abs/1503.03832) is used to generate face embeddings (128 point vector encoding discriminative features of faces as learned by NN).
 - Both NN are based on FaceNet architecture - google development, which won prestigeous ImageNet competition in 2015 surpassing human performance in face recognition task.
+- Current (2020.08) state of Deep Learning in face recognition is outlined in: "Deep Face Recognition: A Survey" (2020 original article: https://arxiv.org/abs/1804.06655).

 ### Environment, libraries
 - In order to get to the results a number of libraries have to be imported (please check the Environment folder for help on how to setup the environment).